01dguy/Crestron-Layered-Crosspoint/README.md

 SIMPL program is configured for an MC3.
 Modify for your processor.

-Modify XPanel TestInterface root settings in Connection Settings --> Host to your processor IP.
+Modify XPanel TestInterface root settings in Properties-->Connection Settings-->Host to your processor IP.